-You’ve probably seen the dopamine detox trend: put your phone away, stop scrolling, sit in silence for a day.
-Maybe you’ve tried one.
-Maybe it even felt good for a weekend.
+You have probably seen the dopamine detox trend: put your phone away, stop scrolling, sit in silence for a day.
+That kind of reset can be useful for general overstimulation, but porn recovery usually needs a more specific plan.

 Key takeaways

-• Porn doesn’t just spike dopamine; it desensitizes your dopamine receptors through escalation, novelty-seeking, and supernormal stimulation, which is why normal pleasures stop feeling rewarding
+• Porn can train reward and cue-learning pathways through escalation, novelty-seeking, and supernormal stimulation, which is why normal pleasures may start feeling less rewarding

-• A generic dopamine detox (one day of no screens) won’t reset a porn habit; you need sustained, targeted changes over 60-90 days minimum
+• A generic dopamine detox, such as one day of no screens, is too brief for a porn habit; recovery needs sustained, targeted changes over weeks to months

 • The withdrawal symptoms (flatline, brain fog, irritability) are signs your dopamine system is recalibrating, not signs you're broken